 I’ve found two influenza vaccination RCTs for us to analyze.
 The CDC list these studies on their website in a reference section for healthcare professionals.
 We’ll take a close look at these studies and analyze their data ourselves!

 Defining the Effectiveness of Flu Shots

-The definition of influenza vaccine effectiveness is very specific in studies.
-It’s important to understand the meaning and its context before we continue.
+The definition of influenza vaccine effectiveness is very precise in studies.
+It’s essential to understand the meaning and its context before we continue.

 Two Flu Vaccination Studies

 Let’s get to the data!
 This is the exciting part where the rubber meets the road.
 The media discusses the effectiveness, but it all stems from these counts of sick people in experimental groups.
 These deceptively simple looking tables contain the answers to our questions.
 They’re deceptively simple because these studies use meticulous experimental methodologies, time consuming data collection and validation procedures, and extensive subject selection protocols to collect these data.

 Beran et al. study1 the 2006/2007 flu season and follows its participants from September to May.
 Participants in this study range from 18-64 years old.
 The table below shows the number of lab-confirmed flu cases for the treatment and control groups.